Research

 (Photo: © Liz Condo)

 I am interested in the conservation of wildlife in the Guiana Shield and Caribbean.
-Broadly, I have the following research interests: bird and large mammal ecology and conservation; and the human dimensions of human-wildlife interactions, including and human-wildlife coexistence and conflict.
+Broadly, I have the following research interests: bird and large mammal ecology and conservation; and the human dimensions of human-wildlife interactions, including and human-wildlife coexistence and conflict, and managing the wildife trade.

 I am most interested in applied research that aims not only to further scientific understanding, but to influence management and policy to benefit both wildlife and the people who live alongside them.
 This may range from understanding the effects of land use on wildlife populations, and/or the coexistence of Indigenous communities with wildlife.